IVSD News Page

 Looking for approved minutes and agendas of previous meetings?
 Click HERE.

 Looking for the IVSD Ordinance?
-Here's the link: Sewer Use Ordinance - Updated Sept 7, 2016 (presently under revision)
+Here's the link: Sewer Use Ordinance - Updated April 10, 2024

 Looking for information regarding lift station operator and commissioner positions?
 Here's a link: Commissioner and Lift Station Operator positions